shraddhabais/ShraddhabaisCode/README.md

 Features
 -  REST API to calculate **reward points** for each customer
--  Stores transactionsin an H2 in-memory database**
+-  Stores Customers details &  transactions in an H2 in-memory database
 -  Customizable period for reward calculations
 -
-## 🛠️ Installation & Setup
+##  Installation & Setup

 1) Clone the Repository